Elana Eden: Early life

 Eden was born in Bat Yam, Tel Aviv District, of the then British Mandate of Palestine (1917–1948), and future State of Israel.
 Her father, Zvi Cooper, was a Polish-born landscape gardener who had emigrated from Europe and had settled in the Holy Land, in a recently organized farming community in what was then British-occupied Palestine.
 Her mother (born c.
 1910) was born in the Russian Empire.
 She has two older siblings: a brother Moti and a sister Tamar.
-Eden grew up speaking the new modern revived language of Hebrew and being exposed to her parents' native languages of Polish, Russian and Yiddish (an amalgamation of medieval Hebrew and German).
+Eden grew up speaking the new modern revived language of Hebrew and being exposed to her parents' native languages of Polish, Russian and Yiddish.
 She later learned English at school, and attended high school at a kibbutz in the central western coastal Sharon plain.
 She worked as a writer for the prominent Israeli national newspaper Haaretz, published in the then capital city of Tel Aviv.

 Eden decided to become an actress after seeing a performance of George Bernard Shaw's play Pygmalion when she was 15 years old.
 She won a scholarship to study acting at Israel's Habima Theatre Drama School in Tel Aviv, and made her stage debut in the play Lysistrata, which toured as she performed over 50 times in various locations in Israel in the late 1950s.